dart-lang/dartdoc/doc/directives.md

 An element whose doc comment should not appear in the generated documenation can include the `@nodoc` directive.

+Note that the `@nodoc` directive does not have curly braces, like most of the other directives.

 ## `{@category}` and `{@subCategory}` - Categories

 Elements such as libraries and classes can be grouped into categories and